You ain't going to be sufferin' after eatin' this succotash!!!

 - more salt and pepper to taste

-While corn is cooking, combine onion, garlic, jalepeno, fresh herbs, vinegar, agave nectar, lime, coriander, and cumin in a food processor until well blended.
-Add water, 1 tbsp at a time, and continue blending until the dressing is liquidy and smooth.
+- While corn is cooking, combine onion, garlic, jalepeno, fresh herbs, vinegar, agave nectar, lime, coriander, and cumin in a food processor until well blended.
+Add water, 1 tablespoon at a time, and continue blending until the dressing is liquidy and smooth.
 (You may not use all the water).

-Preheat a grill pan over med-high heat with 1 tsp olive oil.
+- Preheat a grill pan over med-high heat with 1 teaspoon olive oil.

 - Remove husks and silks from the corn.
 Rinse and pat dry.

 - Add olive oil and corn to the pan, turning occasionally, and cook until slightly charred.
 About five minutes.

 - In the meantime, chop peppers and celery and add to a bowl.